How to deploy Azure Policy with Bicep

 Current drawbacks

 Unfortunately, authoring Azure Policies with Bicep is still far from ideal.
-So, here are a few things that are not specifically related to Azure Policy, but rather Bicep language-generic features or their absence that annoyed me.
+So, here are a few things that annoyed me, not specifically related to Azure Policy but rather Bicep language-generic features or their absence.

-The next thing, which adds up to the negative authoring and debugging experience, is the lack of IntelliSense support for Azure Policy internal logic defined in Bicep files.
-What is more, the syntax highlighting for Bicep-defined Azure Policy rules in VS Code is also very limited.
+The next thing that adds up to the negative authoring and debugging experience is the lack of IntelliSense support for Azure Policy internal logic defined in Bicep files.
+Moreover, the syntax highlighting for Bicep-defined Azure Policy rules in VS Code is also very limited.
 Apart from that, I was also unpleasantly surprised that, in contrast to the ARM template authoring experience, Bicep will not warn you about unused parameters or variables you have in your files.

-Lastly, the way you currently define human-readable names and descriptions for policy parameters using the Bicep parameter decorators looks a bit awkward for me:
+Lastly, the way you currently define human-readable names and descriptions for policy parameters using the Bicep parameter decorators looks a bit awkward to me:

 Why not provide the same simplified syntax for the ‘name’ metadata tag for the ‘description’?

-Fortunately, the Bicep product team makes good progress in implementing new Bicep features and providing the community with simpler and better options for defining Azure infrastructure as code, and I’m impatiently looking forward to new Bicep releases.
+Fortunately, the Bicep product team is progressing well in implementing new features and providing the community with simpler and better options for defining Azure infrastructure as code.
+I’m impatiently looking forward to new Bicep releases.

-If you were writing lots of ARM templates and haven’t tried Bicep yet, I certainly recommend you check it out and post your impressions in the comments below!
+If you are writing lots of ARM templates and haven’t tried Bicep yet, I recommend you do so and post your impressions in the comments below!